sauravRajput90/MAINFLOW-task-3/README.md

 -__Axes__: The plotting area where data is displayed.
 -__Plot__: The visual representation of data, such as lines, markers, bars, etc.

+## Understanding the Basics
+-__Figure and Axes__: Grasp the fundamental concepts of figures and axes as the building blocks of your plots.
+-__Plot Types__: Choose the appropriate plot type based on your data (line, scatter, bar, histogram, etc.).
+-__Customization__: Explore the extensive customization options to tailor plots to your needs.

 ## Basic Plot Types
 Matplotlib supports a variety of plot types to suit different data characteristics:Matplotlib supports a variety of plot types to suit different data characteristics--

 -__Line plots__: Interconnect the points with lines which may be used for a time series data or trends that are continuous.
 -__Scatter plots__: Show data points as points, which are suitable to examine interactions of variables.